 A number of companies are taking the classic the Land-Rover Defender and replacing its hoary old diesel engines with electric traction packs.
 One converter is the amusingly named Twisted.
 Based in Bristol, this company chucks out the Defender’s clattering diesel motor, but retains its axles, high and low ratio transfer box and driveshafts.
 These are powered by a 214bhp electric motor producing 380NM of torque.
 Twisted claims its electrified Defender will yomp for 200 miles between charges.

 The electric conversion of this very basic 4x4 happens in the Czech republic.
-It’s vital statistics (motor power, towing ability, etc) have yet to be revealed but there will be 56kWh to 90kWh battery packs and a stripped out interior able to accommodate a brace of mucky sheepdogs.
+It has a 161bhp motor producing a healthy 600Nm of torque, and a 2,500kg towing capacity.
+There will be 56kWh to 90kWh battery packs and a stripped out interior able to accommodate a brace of mucky sheepdogs.

 Will you be Russian to buy a Spartan?